 The Association is planning a trip to Uruquay, Argentina & Chile in December 2019 to coincide with the 80th anniversary of the Battle of the River Plate that took place off Uruguay and the Chilean earthquake earlier in 1939.

-This website has recently been upgraded but many features have been lost - should you notice any errors or omissions please advise via contact form
+This website has recently been upgraded - should you notice any errors or omissions please advise via contact form

 Ambassador of Chile Presents Medals to Two HMS Ajax & River Plate Veterans Association Members

 On Friday 17th March 2017 His Excellency Rolando Drago visited Cambridge and presented medals to two Cambridge veterans for the part they played in the rescue operation in a devastating earthquake that hit the Chillan and Concepcion region of Chile on 24th January 1939.

 The two, Frank Burton HMS Ajax aged 98 and Basil Trott HMS Exeter aged 97 were part of the Royal Navy’s South American Division commanded by Commodore, later Admiral, Henry Harwood, sailing up the coast of Chile...

 Media link bbc.co.uk